-Torqeedo has introduced a new direct-drive portable travel motor for dinghies and daysailers and other boats up to 1.5 tons.
+Torqeedo has introduced a new lightweight electric boat motor, a direct-drive portable travel motor for dinghies and daysailers and other boats up to 1.5 tons.
 The Travel 1003 C delivers the equivalent propulsive power of 3-horsepower fossil fuel outboard and weighs only 11kg (25lbs).

 With the addition of battery and tiller it comes up to 17kg/38 pounds.
 This includes an integrated onboard computer with GPS-calculated range and runtime data.

 The motor is rated at 1.1 kilowatts and has a 915 Watt hour lithium-ion battery that clicks on top of the motor and can be removed for easy charging.
 The battery pack also has an integrated USB port for charging a mobile phone or camera.

 Other accessories available (as they are for all Torqeedo travel motors) include a travel bag, remote throttle for operating the motor from the helm and TorqTrac smartphone app.

 The TorqTrac app turns any compatible smartphone into an onboard computer with real time motor and battery readouts and location.